A few frequently asked questions about our chocolates. If you have a question that isn't listed, please feel free to contact us.

-How long will the chocolates last?
+How long will my chocolates last?

 Our chocolates will remain in perfect condition up to 3 months.
 Fresh cream chocolates should be consumed within 6-8 weeks.

-What is the ideal temperature to store chocolates, and can I put them in the fridge to keep cool?
+What is the ideal temperature to store chocolates and can I put them in the fridge to keep cool?

-The recommended temperature is between 12-18 degrees C. Most domestic fridges operate around 3-5 degrees C. and at this temperature chocolates will "Bloom".
+The recommended temperature is between 12-18 degrees Celsius.
+Most domestic fridges operate around 3-5 degrees Celsius and at this temperature chocolates will "Bloom".
 This is evident by the coco butterfat being drawn to the surface layer.

 What happens in hot weather?

 We take great care to ensure that your order reaches you in perfect condition.
 We store all our chocolates in a fully air conditioned room and will hold all orders until the last post, when the temperature is beginning to cool.

-No, all our chocolates are made in the same factory that use nuts in certain processes and it is therefore possible for small traces of nuts to enter the production of chocolates that contain no nuts.
+No, all our handmade chocolates are made in the same factory that use nuts in certain processes and it is therefore possible for small traces of nuts to enter the production of chocolates that contain no nuts.

 No, regrettably they are not.
 We can however recommend specialist products like the Booja Booja range of truffles.

 However the cost of tracability and certification has made it uneconomical to carry the Free Trade logo, but we are assured that our cacao is sourced from producers who do not exploit their work force.

-What if the package, and or contents are damaged?
+What if the package and / or contents are damaged?

-Whilst we take every precaution to ensure that your gift is packed as carefully as possible, we do rely on the Post and Parcel delivery services handling your package with care.
+Whilst we take every precaution to ensure that your gift is packed as carefully as possible, we do rely on the post and parcel delivery services handling your package with care.
 Occasionally there are mishaps, and in this event please retain your package and any external wrapping for examination.

 Please contact us immediately and we shall forward a replacement.